-No amendment of Rules shall be valid until registered and approved by the Relevant Authority When submitting rule amendments for registration the Board may at their sole discretion accept any alterations required or suggested by the Relevant Authority without reference back to a further special General Meeting of the Credit Union.
+No amendment of Rules shall be valid until registered and approved by the Regulator.
+When submitting rule amendments for registration the Board may at their sole discretion accept any alterations required or suggested by the Regulator(s) without reference back to a further special General Meeting of the Credit Union.

-21Availability of Rules
+11. Availability of Rules

 A copy of these Rules and any amendments made to them shall be available on the Credit Union’s website.
-For those Members without access to the internet, a hardcopy shall be made available free of charge, on request upon admission to membershipA hardcopy shall be provided to any person on demand and upon payment of an amount no more than the specified amount chargeable in law for the time-being in force.
+For those Members without access to the internet, a hardcopy shall be made available free of charge,. upon request.

+A hardcopy shall be provided to any person on demand and upon payment of an amount no more than the specified amount chargeable in law for the time-being in force.

+Section 2 - Membership

+12. Membership

+The Credit Union is a Member-owned financial institution.
+The Credit Union is owned by its Members who, on a one-Member-one-vote basis, have a say in the running of the business of the Credit Union and share in the risks and rewards of ownership.

+Deposits made with the Credit Union are in the form of Shares.
+As these Shares represent the business’ Capital as provided by the business’ owners then, with the exception of Interest-Bearing Shares described in Rule 40, there is no guaranteed or fixed return on these Deposits.
+Instead, the owners of the business share in the allocation of the Surpluses generated by the business in line with Rule 89.

+Members’ Deposits held by the Credit Union are protected by the Financial Services Compensation Scheme under Rule 31, and, subject to any limits within that scheme, Members have no liability on the Dissolution of the Credit Union.

+A Member may hold more than one account in the Credit Union.

-7. Common Bond Qualifications for Membership
+13. Common Bond Qualifications for Membership

-The qualification for admission to membership of the Credit Union shall be residing in or being employed in the locality of East and Central Scotland and, Lothian's and Scottish Borders as defined below.
-A member joining under these conditions is designated a ‘directly qualifying member.’

-The locality of East and Central Scotland, Lothian's and Borders (i.e. ‘designated region’), and which is outlined in the attached map, comprises the following local authorities as defined in Schedule 1 of The Local Government etc. (Scotland) Act1 994 (c39) or their successor organisation(s) by statute:

-City of Edinburgh

-Borders

-West Lothian

-East Lothian

-Midlothian

-Fife

-Falkirk

-Clackmannanshire

-Angus

-Dundee

-Aberdeenshire

-Aberdeen City

-Moray

-Stirling

-Perth and Kinross

-North Lanarkshire

-South Lanarkshire

-East Dunbartonshire

-West Dunbartonshire
+Admission to membership of the Credit Union is restricted to:

+An individual who follows an occupation in the ‘Minor’ Groups of the Office of National Statistics’ Standard Occupational Classification listed in the Annex 1.

+A Corporate body, an individual in their capacity as a Partner in a Partnership, an individual in their capacity as an Officer or a Member of the governing body of an unincorporated association, if the body corporate, partnership or unincorporated association:

+Requires it to employ or otherwise engage persons who follow an occupation in the Annex 1.

+Relates to an occupation in the Annex 1 in the following way:

+Is a retirement fund with members in the occupation.

+Provides trade union services to Members in the occupation.

+An individual who is a Member of the following bona fide organisations listed in Rule 14.

-A person who is a member of the same household as, and is a relative of, an individual who is a member of the Credit Union and falls directly with the common bond specified above shall be classed as a family member.
-A family member will continue to be a directly qualifying member if they reside with the member of the Credit Union but will become a “non-qualifying member” when they cease to reside in the same household as the member.
+A person who is a member of the same household as, and is a relative of, an individual who is a member of the Credit Union and falls directly with the common bond specified above, shall be classed as a Family Member.
+A Family Member will continue to be a directly Qualifying Member if they reside with the Member of the Credit Union but will become a “Non-Qualifying Member” when they cease to reside in the same household as the Member.

-A member who ceases to be employed within the designated region and whose residence is out with the designated region shall cease to be a directly qualifying member of the Credit Union and will become a ‘non-qualifying member’ instead.
-A family member will continue to be a directly qualifying member if they reside with the member of the credit union and will become a “non-qualifying member” when they cease to reside in the same household as the member.
+A member who ceases to be employed in line with the Annex 1 shall cease to be a directly Qualifying Member of the Credit Union and will become a ‘Non-Qualifying Member’ instead.
+A Family Member will continue to be a directly Qualifying Member if they reside with the Member of the Credit Union and will become a “Non-Qualifying Member” when they cease to reside in the same household as the Member.